 The best way to avoid weeds is to plant densely, or use ground covers, so the weeds have no room to develop.

 Hot water, burning or horticultural vinegar can be used to clean driveways and hardscape from weeds.

-Cover weed prone areas temporarily with a layer of mulch, or better compost or humus, to smother out weeds.
+Cover weed-prone areas temporarily with a layer of mulch, or more ideally, compost, which will smother the weeds.

 Cut annuals before they develope seeds and pull perennials with persistent roots after rainfall, when the soil is soft.

 No Landscape Fabric